metanyx/metanyx/README.md

 metanyx
 ========

 A transparent [Tor](https://www.torproject.org/) proxy in a little box.
+Also aims to include privacy-enhancing features.

 *please, don't trust this with your life, metanyx is still in it's infancy*